-3.2.3.1.1 Basic
+3.2.3.1.1 Basic Identity

-Identity is established either in-person or supervised remote proofing, as described for Assurance Level of Medium Software below, or remotely through an automated process.
+Established either in-person or unsupervised remote proofing, as described for Assurance Level of Medium Software below, or remotely through an automated process.
 Most commonly, the process is automated.
 No in-person identity proofing or paper forms are required of the Applicant for automated identity proofing.